ResearchObject/ro2019/reviews/index.md

 * 8 EasyChair abstracts
 * 3 GitHub abstracts

-In the [submission guide](/ro2019/submitting), authors where requested to deposit their abstract or article to the [Zenodo ResearchObject community](https://zenodo.org/communities/ro) and only include the DOI/URL to Zenodo in the EasyChair/GitHub submission.
+In the [submission guide](/ro2019/submitting), authors were requested to deposit their abstract or article to the [Zenodo ResearchObject community](https://zenodo.org/communities/ro) and only include the DOI/URL to Zenodo in the EasyChair/GitHub submission.

 * 12 submissions had Zenodo preprint link/DOI
-* ..of which 9 submissions where added to the RO Community in Zenodo
+* ..of which 9 submissions were added to the RO Community in Zenodo
 * 2 submissions had only PDF in EasyChair
 * 1 submission had only text in EasyChair